What are lender credits?

 - Clean credit report with no late payments

 Of course, you don’t need to be perfect in all these areas to qualify for a mortgage.
-For instance, FHA loans allow credit scores as low as 580.
-And if you qualify for a USDA or VA loan, you can buy with 0% down.
+Some types of loans offer buyers a more flexible home purchase experience, including:

-But making improvements where you can — for instance, by raising your credit score or paying down debts before applying — can make a big difference in the rate you’re offered.
+Making improvements where you can — for instance, raising your credit score or paying down debts before applying — can make a big difference in the rate you’re offered.

 Today’s mortgage rates with lender credits